 If the debate was really over worldviews and religion, Ken did his job well.
 No matter what you think of his theology as a whole, you have to admit that he was pretty gutsy and specific in his Christian witness.
 Think of the impact here, dear ones.
 On an international stage, he stood there and proclaimed the Law and Gospel message.
 I mean, think of that!
 He walked us through creation, the fall, the need for a Savior, and God’s answer in the life, death, and resurrection of His Son Jesus Christ!
 Ken didn’t use euphemisms or glittering generalities so as not to offend non-Christians.
 No, he was quite specific about the fallen condition of mankind and the fact that Jesus’ sacrifice was made for the whole world.
 He even went so far as to state that Genesis is the reason we as Christians are against homosexuality, abortion, and euthanasia.
 I don’t know about you, but I don’t think I’d have the guts to stand in front of that kind of audience and assert such “politically incorrect” views.
 Of course he’s going to get flack from such brash statements.
 But he stood there calmly and spoke the truth.
 What’s more, he did it with gentleness and respect, as St. Peter urges us to do in 1 Peter 3:15.
 The truth is not popular, my friends.
 But we can’t let that stop us.
 We must stand for truth and proclaim it whenever we can.

 The Ham/Nye debate has the potential to pave the way for future discussions about creation and evolution.
 I’d love to see that happen.
 I’d love to see a debate where Ken Ham rips the theory of evolution to shreds.
 (Respectfully, of course…) Who knows what will happen?
 But this debate has gotten a lot of attention from both creationists and evolutionists, and that’s a good thing.
 It really is.
 It has caused many people to examine their own views and maybe even forced some to dig deeper so they are equipped to defend their creation belief.
 It has for me, at least.
 Will it change anyone’s mind?
 Will it sway anyone to the creation side?
 Maybe not.
 But then again, maybe it will.
 I’ve seen more articles and opinions about this debate than any other subject in a long time (and here I am adding yet one more article to the mix).
 But this debate is getting people talking and generating conversations.
 I’ve already had the opportunity to defend my beliefs to someone who believes in evolution.
 Maybe it will open doors for people to ask you your views on the subject.
 Perhaps it will draw people to visit the Creation Museum out of curiosity, and perhaps they will walk through the account of creation, sin, and Jesus, and come to faith.
 You just never know how or where the Holy Spirit will work.
 He can work through you.
 He can work through me.
-Maybe he can even work through a debate.
+And yes, He can even work through a debate.